Website: Rhodes Trust

 To learn about the degree options available at Oxford, check the Oxford Graduate Studies Prospectus.
 The information is provided on the at http://www.ox.ac.uk/admissions/graduate.

-Please note: It is to your distinct advantage to consider your options widely.
+Explore your options: It is to your distinct advantage to consider your options widely.
 In addition to Oxford and Cambridge, there are many universities with great program options across the UK & Ireland.
 Use the resources about "Choosing a University in the UK" on the Marshall Scholarship website to explore broadly!

 Office of Merit Scholarships, Fellowships & Awards